 But don’t give up on your internal communication channels because external ones are so overwhelming.
 You need a working channel that you can control and measure in order to clearly state your company's message.

 Organizations need to establish fast, interactive, and reliable channels to reach all employees.
 The best way to do that is by going mobile.
 As in many other cases, a combination of new procedures, skills, and technology is necessary for creating trust and transparency.
-This enables companies to remain in control of the messages they send, as opposed to leaving information open to individual misinterpretation.
+This enables companies to remain in control of the messages they send.
+That sure beats leaving information open to individual misinterpretation.

 11. Emojis 😀😀😀😀😀😀😀😀

 Oh Emojis.
-We all use them, but whether they’re appropriate for business communication depends on who you ask.
+We all use them, but whether they're appropriate for business communication is a matter of opinion.

-While emojis might not necessarily be the best choice for your next sales deck, they can certainly offer yet another creative way for internal communications to connect with all of your people worldwide. 🌎
+Emojis might not necessarily be the best choice for your next sales deck.
+But when it comes to internal communication ideas, they do offer yet another creative way to connect with all of your people worldwide. 🌎